 \section{Application to Binary Outcome Sector Choice}

-In this section, I apply the incomplete structure framework to binary outcome Roy model with a binary instrument \citep{mourifie2018roy}.
-Observed sector outcome $Y_i\in \{0,1\}$ is binary and observed choice of job sector $D_i\in\{0,1\}$ is binary.
+In this section, I apply the method to a binary outcome sector choice model with a binary instrument \citep{mourifie2018roy}.
+This model is incomplete.
+Observed outcome $Y_i\in \{0,1\}$ is binary and the observed job sector choice $D_i\in\{0,1\}$ is binary.
 A binary instrument $Z_i$ is observed.
-Primitive variables include $Y_i(1)$ and $Y_i(0)$, which are the potential outcome in job sector 1 and 0 respectively.
-Instrument $Z_i$ is also included in primitive variables.
-Observed sector outcome $Y_i$ is generated through\footnote{Note that here I implicitly prevent $Z_i$ from influencing $Y_i(1),Y_i(0)$.}
+The $\epsilon$ variables include $Y_i(1)$ and $Y_i(0)$, which are the potential outcome in job sector 1 and 0 respectively, and the instrument variable $Z_i$.
+Observed sector outcome $Y_i$ is generated through:

-Without imposing further assumption, the model leaves sector choice $D_i$ undetermined.
-Instead of directly specifying the mapping $M^s$ for a structure $s$, we can specify the set of outcome of $D_i$ for different value of primitive variable, and let $M^s(G^s)$ be the set of possible push forward measures.
-For example, classical Roy's sector selection assumption imposes for all $Z_i=z\in\{0,1\}$:
+Without imposing further assumptions, equation (\ref{eq: roy model potential outcome}) does not specify how sector choice $D_i$ is determined, and $D_i$ can take values in one of the three sets $\{0\},\{1\},\{0,1\}$.
+If we impose the classical Roy sector selection rule, for all $Z_i=z\in\{0,1\}$ we have: